 Rolling Process Basic Concept

 It is quite essential to understand the steps associated with the rolling process as it will provide a holistic idea about the whole process.
 So, how does the rolling of metals work?
 We will learn the basics first.

-The metal is heated at some temperature in which the grain of the crystal structure is changed into a new shape.
+- The metal is heated at some temperature in which the grain of the crystal structure is changed into a new shape.

 - It helps to reduce the ductility and the strength of the metals.

 Working Philosophy of Rolling Process